Adjustable Rate Mortgage

-An interest-only (IO) mortgage works like a regular ARM, however, during the initial fixed rate period, only interest on the principal is paid.
+An interest only loan works like a regular ARM loan, however, during the initial fixed rate period, only the interest on the principal is paid.
 During the interest-only period, the monthly payments will be lower as a result of only making interest payments rather than interest and principal payments.
 Once the IO period is over, the borrower starts to make principal and interest payments.
 These payments will be higher because the principal loan amount will start being paid down.

 In order to qualify for an interest-only loan, lenders often require more liquid assets, higher credit scores, and greater income security.

 The borrower can still make payments on the principal if they wish to on an interest-only loan granted there are no pre-payment penalties.
 By doing so, it increases their equity in the property, reduces principal, and reduces the amount of the payments.
 Before taking this action, the borrower should check with their lender to make sure there is no pre-payment penalty associated with early payments.